rebroad/breezy-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

 ---
 name: Adapt Breezy Desktop for XFCE4 with 3D Rendering
-overview: Adapt breezy-desktop to support XFCE4 by creating an XFCE4 backend that creates virtual displays via a small XFCE compositor API and renders them in 3D space using a standalone OpenGL rendering application, since XFCE4 doesn't have compositor APIs for 3D transformations.
+overview: Adapt breezy-desktop to support XFCE4 on X11 by (1) extending the Xorg modesetting driver with a virtual XR connector and AR mode that can hide the physical glasses output from the XRandR 2D map, and (2) rendering virtual desktops in 3D space on AR glasses via a standalone Breezy OpenGL renderer that consumes those virtual surfaces and IMU data from XRLinuxDriver.
 todos:
   - id: research_3d_rendering
     content: "Research 3D rendering requirements: study GNOME/KDE shader code, design standalone renderer architecture, choose implementation language (Python vs C/C++)"